Save Time in the Gym

 Spend less time resting.
 Unless you're feeling dizzy or nauseous, you shouldn't take more than about a minute and a half rest between sets.
 That's all the time it takes for the immediate inflammation your muscles get from being pushed to subside and your breathing to return to normal.

 Rest for more than 2 minutes and you're training to be a powerlifter.
 Powerlifters aren't as concerned about muscle size or definition; for them, it's all about how much weight they can move.
 If your goal is to lift as much weight as possible, by all means, rest 2-5 minutes between sets.
 But if you want to build muscle and better define your body, don't take long breaks.

 Skip the free weights and concentrate on machines.
 Free weights take time to setup and change.
 Machines are much easier, requiring only a pin change or two.

 Start doing supersets.
 Supersetting is a technique where you perform two different exercises in a row with almost no rest in between.
 Supersets are best for people who want to tone or cut up.

 Quit doing redundant exercises.
 I can't tell you how many people I see do a flat bench machine press and then move on to a flat bench dumbbell press.
 Both those exercises work the exact same body part.
 When you work a muscle, you only need to target each angle once per workout.
 Working the same muscle from the same angle wastes time and can lead to overtraining injuries.

 Get a home gym.
 The ultimate time-saver is working out right in your own home.
 No commute, no waiting for equipment and no restrictions on when you can exercise.

-Each of these ideas can shave a couple minutes off any workout.
-Taken together, you should be able to quickly cut 15 minutes off a 50 minute workout, saving you several hours each month.
+Each of these ideas can shave a couple of minutes off any workout.
+Taken together, you should be able to quickly cut 15 minutes off a 50-minute workout, saving you several hours each month.
 You stay in shape but spend less time at the gym.

 Call for a FREE Consultation (305) 296-3434